Tawagalawa letter: Contents

-The Tawagalawa letter was written by a Hittite king to a king of Ahhiyawa around 1250 BC.
+The Tawagalawa letter was written by a Hittite king to a king of Ahhiyawa around 1250 BC or earlier.
 The author is generally identified as Hattusili III, though some scholars have argued that it was written by Muwatalli II.
 Since the surviving text is fragmentary, the identities of the author and addressee are not known for certain, and nothing can be inferred about the identity of its addressee.

 In the letter, the Hittite king seeks cooperation from the Ahhiyawan king in suppressing anti-Hittite activity in Western Anatolia.
 His particular concern was the activity of a warlord named Piyamaradu who had recently fled to Ahhiyawa-controlled territory after leading an unsuccessful rebellion in Lukka.
-Given Piyamaradu's apparent propensity for anti-Hittite activity, the author was concerned about his next moves and offered the Ahhiyawan king three proposals-- either extradite him to the Hittites, expel him from Ahhiyawa, or offer asylum on the condition that he not attempt any further rebellions.
+Given Piyamaradu's apparent propensity for anti-Hittite activity, the author was concerned about his next moves and offered the Ahhiyawan king three proposals—either extradite him to the Hittites, expel him from Ahhiyawa, or offer asylum on the condition that he not attempt any further rebellions.
 No surviving documents attest to the Ahhiyawan king's decision, though the subsequent decades saw an increase in Ahhiyawa control over Western Anatolia, suggesting that the appeal was rejected.

 The letter is notable in part for the tone adopted by the Hittite king.
 Though he scolds his Ahhiyawan counterpart for previously supporting Piyamaradu, the letter is respectful and conciliatory, and uses terms of address such as "my brother" normally reserved for rulers of major empires such as Egypt and Babylonia.
-Thus, the letter has been taken as evidence that the Ahhiyawa were seen as a growing power in the region.
+Thus, the letter has been taken as evidence that the Ahhiyawa were seen as a growing power in the region and were involved in western Anatolia, and particularly in Miletus, as later also confirmed by the subsequent Milawata letter (c.
+1240 BC).

 Scholarship

-The letter gets its conventional name from a brief mention of the Ahhiyawan king's brother Tawagalawa, a form that has been suggested to correspond to the Greek name Eteocles (Etewoklewes).
+The letter gets its conventional name from a brief mention of the Ahhiyawan king's brother Tawagalawa (𒋫𒉿𒂵𒆷𒉿 Tawagalawa, 𒋫𒉿𒅗𒆷𒉿 Tawakalawa).
+His name has been proposed to be a Hittite rendition of the Greek name Eteocles (Ἐτεοκλῆς) via its older form Ἐτεϝοκλέϝης Etewoklewes, attested in Mycenean Greek as E-te-wo-ke-le-we.
+It has been suggested that the Greek name passed into Hittite via Luwian due to the drop (apheresis) of the initial vowel e-.
 Early studies erroneously assumed that the beginning of the letter concerned the activities of Tawagalawa.
 After reconsideration by Itamar Singer and Suzanne Heinhold-Krahmer in 1983, that part of the text was reinterpreted as referring to Piyamaradu and most scholars relegated Tawagalawa to a minor role in the letter.
 There are technical difficulties, however, with accepting Piyamaradu as the man who asked to become the Hittite king's vassal.

 Piyamaradu is also mentioned in the Manapa-Tarhunta letter (c.
 1295 BC) and, in the past tense, in the Milawata letter (c.
 1240 BC).
 The Tawagalawa letter further mentions Miletus (as Millawanda) and its dependent city Atriya, as does the Milawata letter; and its governor Atpa, as does the Manapa-Tarhunta letter (although that letter does not state Atpa's fiefdom).